Lessons in the Geography of

 harbor at Oswego is being patrolled too closely.
 You need to send the

 Freedom Seeker somewhere else.
 What alternative route can you take?
-Write

 your new plan on the Student Worksheet.